What Is Markus Persson's Net Worth and Salary?

-Notch is a widely-celebrated figure in the video game industry.
-Through Minecraft, he has won a number of awards, and honors.
+Notch is a widely celebrated figure in the video game industry.
+Through "Minecraft," he has won a number of awards and honors.
 After 2011, he stepped down as the lead designer of Minecraft and handed over the reins to Jens Bergensten.
 In 2014, he left Mojang completely after it was acquired by Microsoft for $2.5 billion.
 Although he is an incredibly well-respected figure in the video game community, he is also known for making controversial comments.
-Because of these comments, Microsoft has made efforts to completely disassociate itself with Persson over the years.
+Because of these comments, Microsoft has made efforts to completely disassociate itself from Persson over the years.

 Early Life

-Markus Alexej Persson was born on June 1st of 1971 in Stockholm, Sweden.
-Raised in Edsbyn, he started programming from the age of seven.
+Markus Alexej Persson was born on June 1, 1971, in Stockholm, Sweden.
+Raised in Edsbyn, he started programming at the age of seven.
 By the age of eight, he had created his own video game – a text-based adventure.
 In certain Reddit posts, he revealed that his family struggled with financial issues during his upbringing and that his father was dealing with substance abuse problems.

 Career

-By early 2011, Minecraft had sold millions of copies around the world.
-Over the years, Minecraft's parent company Mojang continued to hire new team members and release copies on a number of gaming consoles.
+By early 2011, "Minecraft" had sold millions of copies worldwide.
+Over the years, "Minecraft's" parent company, Mojang, continued to hire new team members and release copies on several gaming consoles.
 Notch is also known for creating games like "Caller's Bane."
 In 2015, Microsoft acquired Mojang in a deal worth $2.5 billion, which uplifted Persson's net worth considerably.

 Controversy

-Persson is known for his outspoken opinions on a variety of issues, which he voices through social media platforms.
+Persson is known for his outspoken opinions on various issues, which he voices through social media platforms.
 He gained widespread attention after claiming that feminism was a "social disease."
-He also drew ire from the LGBTQ community after advocating for a heterosexual pride day to counter the gay pride celebrations common in so many nations.
+He also drew ire from the LGBTQ community after advocating for a heterosexual pride day to counter the gay pride celebrations common in many nations.
 He eventually apologized for this latter post.

 Mojang Earnings